ChemImageCorp/ChemImageLctfSdk/README.md

 The example code can also be obtained by cloning this repository through Git.
 The installed example code directory is just a copy of this repository's src directory.

+#### Hardware Triggering
+For information on hardware triggering from the LCTF, see [here](https://github.com/ChemImageFT/ChemImageLctfSdk/blob/master/hardwareInfo.md).

 ## Support
 If support for this SDK is needed, you can submit an issue [here](https://github.com/ChemImageFT/ChemImageLctfSdk/issues/new) or email us at: [LCTFSupport@chemimage.com](mailto:LCTFSupport@chemimage.com).